israeleriston/fastify-register-routes/README.md

 * `showTable`: After loaded all routes, will showind one table with all routes registred's by default value is false.

-* `path`: Path is used to reference the directory for reading files, therefore, is `required.
+* `path`: Path is used to reference the directory for reading files, therefore, is `required`.

+* `useService`: allowed injecting methods of services inside the fastify `Request` object.
+  Accepts as an argument a list of functions, exemple below.

 ```js